curvgrl5000/Anna-Mendoza-CV/README.md

 Anna Mendoza's Résumé
 =====================
-Latest and greatest samples to showcase what I'm working on!
+Latest and greatest samples showcasing what I'm working on!
 Lots of JS, NODE and the familiar Rails framework.

 WRITE NOW